 This part should be a practical exercise that tests the limits of your plans.
-If you have several different scenarios, a fire drill is a perfect example; you should make sure that everyone knows their job and what they need to be doing.
+If you have several different scenarios, a fire drill is a perfect example; you should ensure that everyone knows their job and what they need to do.

 You should practice so much that it becomes second nature.
 In a crisis, your mind will want to run or take cover.
-You must make the practice routine such a groove in your mind that you do it on instinct.
+It would be best if you made the practice routine groove in your mind so that you do it on instinct.
 Lives could be at stake, and standing around never solved anything.

 Practicing all the plans you have could turn into a time-consuming ordeal.
 Take time to practice more prolonged situations on separate days.
-Once everyone has their jobs memorized, you can move on to the next exercise.
+Once everyone memorizes their jobs, you can move on to the next exercise.

 - Hospital stay

-Surviving a collision with injuries is very common, and that means you might be an uninjured rider having to handle the fallout of a deadly situation, or the injured person depending on someone else.
+Surviving a collision with injuries is very common, meaning you might be an uninjured rider having to handle the fallout of a deadly situation or the injured person depending on someone else.
 Since there are so many vehicles on the road, being prepared for a car accident is a good bet.
 The steps to take after a traffic collision are: